 Note polarity of joined charger and cigarette lighter plug wires in photograph above (Red and Black Arrows)

 The surround is designed to hold the digital voltage meter snug.
 If the opening is cut correctly you should have to use some force to get the voltmeter in.

 The wires are then connected to the charger maintainer’s wires visible on the side of the shelf in photograph above.

 Using the bracket the digital voltmeter is mounted to the side of the wood shelf with the wires connected (Note, observe polarity here).

 The cigarette lighter plug, connected to the charger maintainer, is plugged in the Power Port in the trunk.
 (Photograph below)

-When the cigarette lighter plug was inserted into the trunk's Power Port, initial reading of the voltmeter was 12.87 volts (photograph below)
+With the cigarette lighter plug was inserted into the trunk's Power Port, and the unit powered up the reading of the voltmeter was 12.95 volts. (photograph below)

-As seen in the photograph below, the state of the battery is now readily available whenever I go into the garage.
+As seen in the photograph below, the state of the battery is now readily available from a distance whenever I go into the garage.
 (Red Arrow)

 For me this solves two problems.
 At a glance I not only know the state of the battery, but also whether the battery maintainer is working.